PETER´S PAINTINGS 2

 Baby in a room

-Baby in a room is me when I was a wee lad of eight months or so, here filling up this confined bit of space and looking as if I´d be ever so happy to get out of my cage!
-For this painting, which was done using plain and simple tempera blocks on a piece of paper thick as cardboard, I made use of two very old photos, one of me the baby and one of the pendulum clock in the background, which once stood in the living room of my late grand parents villa.
+Baby in a room is me when I was a wee lad of eight months or so, here filling up this confined bit of space and looking as if I´m getting ready to flee my cage!
+For this painting I made use of two very old photos, one of me the baby and one of the pendulum clock in the background, which once stood in the living room of my late grand parents villa

 The happy house wife